Russell M. Perry: Corporate career

 Perry would later come to own the controlling interest in First Security Bank of Oklahoma City.

+On the 7th of April 2025 the Oklahoma Senate passed Senate Resolution 13, honoring Russell M. Perry for his remarkable contributions to the state as a businessman, banker, and journalist.
+Authored and presented by Senator Shane Jett, state of Oklahoma, who is the state senator from Senate District 17, which includes northern Pottawatomie County and eastern Oklahoma County.
+The resolution commended Perry for founding The Black Chronicle and establishing Perry Publishing & Broadcasting, now Oklahoma’s largest independent radio group.

 Keating Administration

 Commerce Secretary

 In 1999, following the resignation of Howard Barnett Jr., Governor of Oklahoma Frank Keating appointed Perry to serve as his third Oklahoma Secretary of Commerce, making Perry the first African American to ever serve in that position.

 Perry served as Secretary in an unconfirmed basis while his Governor Keating sent his nomination to the Oklahoma Senate.
 Initially Perry's nomination was set to be heard by Senate Economic Development Committee, where the nominations of Dean Werries, Ron Rosenfeld and Howard Barnett Jr. (Keating's former Secretaries of Commerce) had been heard.
 However, President pro tempore of the Oklahoma Senate Stratton Taylor (at the request of State Senator Angela Monson) transferred his nomination to the Senate Finance Committee, which Senator Monson chaired.
 Though 10 members of the 15 member committee favored Perry's appointment, Senator Monson blocked the nomination by never allowing it to be heard before the Finance Committee.
 Ultimately, the Oklahoma Senate adjourned without ever hearing Perry's nomination.

 Governor Keating and Perry claimed that the reason Perry's nomination was not heard was because he was a conservative Republican African American.
 They claimed that the move was done at the request of the Legislative Black Caucus, all member of which were Democrats.
 Senator Monson, however, said that Perry's salary as Commerce Secretary would cost the State too much and be duplicative.

+In 2025, Perry was officially recognized as a Commerce Secretary through a resolution made by Senator Shane Jett.
+The measure passed 45-0 and Governor Keating, as well as Perry's family, were present for the resolution.